Educational Leadership Online

-- Certificate of Advanced Studies (CAS) - School District Business Leader
+- Advanced Certificate - School District Business Leader

-- Certificate of Advanced Studies (CAS) - School District Leader (alternative Trans D)
+- Advanced Certificate - School District Leader (alternative Trans D)

 About our Educational Leadership Online Programs

-Niagara University's educational leadership program is an NCATE-accredited graduate program that prepares candidates for leadership roles.
+Niagara University's educational leadership program is a CAEP-accredited graduate program that prepares candidates for leadership roles.
 Candidates may work toward a master's degree and certification/licensure for school, district or business leadership opportunities in New York state.
 In addition, the M.S.Ed. in educational leadership will provide knowledge and skills for school and district roles.

 Educational Leadership Program Statement

 The educational leadership programs in the College of Education are founded on a commitment to developing practitioners who, in the Vincentian tradition, foster human learning, development, spiritual well-being, and emotional stability in their respective institutions.
 Graduates of these programs are expected to demonstrate the qualities of outstanding reflective practitioners and the dispositions of caring, respect for self and others, commitment to equity and social justice, open-mindedness, and fairness.
 Additionally, we expect candidates within these programs to demonstrate the knowledge, skills, and dispositions recognized by the Educational Leadership Constituent Council (ELCC).
 The ELCC standards were prepared by members representing the American Association of School Administrators (AASA), Association for Supervision and Curriculum Development (ASCD), National Association of Elementary School Principals (NAESP) and National Association of Secondary School Principals (NASSP).